Affair Fog: “My partner had or is having an affair and seems like an entirely different person. Why?”

 Individuals in a relationship with a partner who has an affair often describe their partner as “changed”, “unrecognizable”, or “not the person I fell for”.
 Their values, belief systems, and personality have become entirely unfamiliar to you- why?
 “Affair fog” is a term that describes an unfaithful partner’s state of mind that promotes and sustains these changes while consumed with an affair.
 The committed relationship is conceptualized in negative terms while the affair is viewed with euphoria, positivity, or protectiveness.

-What contributes to affair fog?
+What contributes to Affair Fog?

 Biology